-Estonia is a relatively safe country although in some places like Tallinn's Old Town, there has been a growing concern of some violent crimes, although tourists are not necessarily a target.
-Tourists may be of enhanced risk by petty criminals which work in groups that operate at busy locations such as the airports, transport hubs and other public areas.
+Estonia is a relatively safe country, although in some places like Tallinn's Old Town, there has been a growing concern of some violent crimes, but tourists are not necessarily a target.
+Tourists may be of enhanced risk by petty criminals, who work in groups that operate at busy locations such as the airports, transport hubs and other public areas.
 Avoid some areas of Tallinn after dark, including Kopli and Lasnamäe.

 Some security risks in Estonia are centred around the tourist bars and clubs.
 Since early 2016, tourists have been victims of drink tampering in bars in order to make them more susceptible to sexual assault and muggings.
 Although many of the countries bars and clubs are quite safe, it is important to take sensible precaution and avoid leaving your drink unattended or accept drinks from strangers.

 Most visits to Estonia are trouble-free and it is a welcoming country for visitors, please note there may be some underlying tensions with regards to Estonians relations with Russia, although this rarely comes to the surface unless a prominent political situation occurs.

 Credit card fraud is relatively high and happens quite often in Estonia.
 Male tourists have reportedly been approached by young women at popular tourist bars to visit nearby bars, where they are grossly overcharged for their drinks.
 This then leads to extremely large bills and often credit cards being stolen.

 You should always check prices before ordering any food or drinks and report any suspected unauthorized transactions to your credit card.